crate/crate-jdbc/docs/index.rst

 Examples
 ========

-- The `Basic example for connecting to CrateDB using JDBC`_ demonstrates CrateDB's PostgreSQL wire protocol compatibility by exercising a basic example using both the vanilla pgJDBC Driver and the CrateDB JDBC Driver.
+- The `Basic example for connecting to CrateDB and CrateDB Cloud using JDBC`_ demonstrates CrateDB's PostgreSQL wire protocol compatibility by exercising a basic example using both the vanilla pgJDBC Driver and the CrateDB JDBC Driver.
 - The `sample application`_ and the corresponding `sample application documentation`_ demonstrate the use of the driver on behalf of an example "guestbook" application, using `Spring Data JDBC`_.